I’m super excited to share with you all you need to do to get employed in the establishment of your choice.

 A mistake often made by new personal trainers is to bash out a simple resume and expect it to do wonders in securing you that critical job interview.

-What they don’t often understand is that a resume can make or break their chances.
+They don’t often understand that a resume can make or break their chances.

 Well, there is a 99.9% chance that you are not the only person applying for that job.

 Those selected to come in for an interview are chosen based on their resume.

 Other personal trainers applying also might have far more experience to offer than you do, so your resume must be something that’s going to draw attention to your skills and what you can offer.

 How to write the perfect personal trainer resume